 Data from the DAWN indicated that in 2011, 420,040 of the approximately 1.4 million ED visits that involved the nonmedical use of pharmaceuticals were related to opioid analgesics.

 The CDC has reported a strong positive correlation between the rate of methadone distribution and the rates of overdose death from methadone.
 Methadone distribution rose from 2002-2006 and then declined; the methadone overdose death rate peaked during 2005–2007 and declined in subsequent years.
-The 3400 methadone overdose deaths reported in 2014 is the lowest number since 2003.ref43}
+The 3400 methadone overdose deaths reported in 2014 is the lowest number since 2003.
+Deaths from methadone showed a further 9.1% decrease in 2014-2015.

 The etiology of overdoses presenting to an ED often reflects local prescribing tendencies.
 Polypharmacy overdoses that include opioids can be a challenge for even the most experienced clinician.
 Fortunately, pharmacologic reversal of the opioid component can assist in the diagnosis of these potentially complex cases.